LorenzDettmann/SOM2CG/docs/instructions.md

 - Please consider using the `.mdp` files provided in the repository.
 These allow, for example, the use of the `define = -Dmin` option for better conversion during the energy minimization step.

-# Possible Improvements
+# Known issues and possible improvements
 - **GROMACS Stability**:
-    Numerical stability issues have been observed with GROMACS versions later than 2019.
+    Numerical stability issues have been observed with the GROMACS release series 2022.
+It is therefore recommended to perform the coarse-grained simulations with newer GROMACS versions.
 - **Bead Type Fine-Tuning**:
     Fine-tuning the bead types could improve the model further, particularly regarding the octanol–water free energies.
 This issue might partly stem from the (phenol) Martini beads not accurately reproducing these values.
 (See Figure S5 in the Supporting Information of Dettmann et al., 2024b, DOI: 10.1021/acs.jctc.4c00332; note that while some fragments align well with hexadecane–water and chloroform–water free energies, discrepancies with the octanol–water values can be quite pronounced.)
 - **Enhanced Bead Type and Bonded Interaction Database**: